 2. Annie Greenabelle – an trend ethical fashion brand making clothes from organic and Fairtrade certified cotton plus some reclaimed and end-of-roll fabrics.

-4. ASOS Eco Edit – a selection of ethical fashion including their own ethical brand ASOS Africa and their sustainable ASOS reclaimed label.
+4. ASOS Eco Edit – a selection of ethical fashion and sustainable fashion brands.
+Check out the credentials of the individual brands!

 5. ASOS Marketplace – an online marketplace featuring some second hand and vintage clothing.